Airbus tells EU hydrogen won't be widely used in planes before 2050

 In February’s presentation, Airbus displayed industry forecasts suggesting the A320’s medium-haul category of 150-250 seats would be powered by sustainable aviation fuel (SAF) first, and “potentially some hydrogen” from 2050.

-Airbus currently serves that market through its 50-70-seat ATR turboprop co-venture with Italy's Leonardo (LDOF.MI).
+Airbus currently serves that market through its 50-70-seat ATR turboprop co-venture with Italy’s Leonardo.

 In September last year, Airbus presented three concepts for a hydrogen plane to enter service in 2035 including a turboprop, a traditional-looking twin-engined plane powered by hybrid-hydrogen engines and a more radical blended-wing body aircraft.